liuli1735/liuli1735.github.io/README.md

-## Thanks
+This is my personal blog.

-This theme is forked from [IronSummitMedia/startbootstrap-clean-blog-jekyll](https://github.com/IronSummitMedia/startbootstrap-clean-blog-jekyll)
+I fork it from https://github.com/waynezhang/blog and make some changes.
-Thanks Jekyll and Github Pages!
+Email: liuli1735@gmail.com